 What is DLA?

-Now that your child is approaching three years old, you might like to start thinking about claiming Disability Living Allowance (DLA).
+Now that your child is approaching three years old, you might like to start thinking about claiming DLA.
 DLA is designed to help with the additional costs of children who are under 16 and have difficulties walking or need much more looking after than a child of the same age who does not have a disability.
 There are two components to DLA – Care and Mobility.
 The Department for Work and Pensions (DWP) is responsible for processing applications for DLA and deciding which award your child will be entitled to.
-If you would like to lease a car from the Motability Scheme your child must have been awarded the Higher Rate Mobility Component of Disability Living Allowance.
+If you would like to lease a car from the Motability Scheme your child must have been awarded the Higher Rate Mobility Component of DLA.
 You can find out more about DLA on gov.uk/disability-living-allowance-childrenOpens in new window

 Am I eligible?

-The Scheme is only able to lease vehicles to customers who are in receipt of an eligible mobility allowance, for children aged 3 to 16 this means that you must have applied and been awarded the Higher Rate Mobility Component of the Disability Living Allowance.
+The Motability Scheme is only able to lease vehicles to customers who are in receipt of an eligible mobility allowance, for children aged 3 to 16 this means that you must have applied and been awarded the Higher Rate Mobility Component of the DLA.
 If you have not yet applied for this allowance, find out more about it at gov.uk/disability-living-allowance-childrenOpens in new window

 How do I join the Scheme?

-If you have successfully applied and been awarded the Higher Rate Mobility Component of the Disability Living Allowance, then all you need to do next is visit one of the 5,000 dealershipsOpens in new window across the country and choose the most suitable car for your family.
-You must have at least 12 months remaining on your allowance when you place your application.
+If you have successfully applied and been awarded the Higher Rate Mobility Component of DLA, then all you need to do next is visit one of the 5,000 dealershipsOpens in new window across the country and choose the most suitable car for your family.
+You must have at least 12 months remaining on your allowance when you place an application.